danielwilhelm/R-CS-ranks/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a resubmission after CRAN feedback.
+* This is a submission of a newer version of the package.
-* DOIs were added, acronyms expanded, and code lines in examples uncommented.
+* Automatic urlcheck of https://www.oecd.org/pisa/data/ yields error 403, but
-* *Mogstad* and *Shaikh* are surnames.
+the website is accesible manualty via web browsers.